martinlindhe/subtitles/README.md

 ### Why?

-While VLC may swallow all kinds of odd subtitles, not all software are so forgiving.
-So, sometimes "some other software" needs a cleaned up .srt, and the `subber` cli app automates this task.
+While VLC may swallow all kinds of malformed subtitles, not all software are so forgiving.
+So, sometimes "other software" needs a cleaned up .srt, and the `subber` cli app automates this task.

 # Installation